sandramariamachon/NLP_Twitter_Sentiment_Analysis/README.md

 # _How's 2021 going?
 Twitter Sentiment Analysis (NLP)_

 #### An NLP Data Science project to find out how people feel about 2021.
-Click [here](link) for article
+Click [here](link) for the article
 This project used Natural Language Processing (NLP) techniques to analyse users' sentiment towards 2021.
 After 2020 turned out to be a disaster, we've all been looking forward to 2021 with hope.
 I decided to perform a Twitter Sentiment Analysis to find out if the new year is treating us well!
-I scraped 37,621 tweets using the following search quiaries:
+I scraped 37,621 tweets using the following search queries:
 - "2021 is"
 - "2021 will"
 - "This year"